FK Partizan: The third decade of the 21st century

 The following 2022–23 season, Partizan finished 4th in the Serbian Superliga, which happened for the first time since 1990.
 As many as three coaches were changed (Ilija Stolica, Gordan Petrić, Igor Duljaj), but the results got worse and worse, until The Black & Whites fell to fourth place in a series of desperate results, which started with the unexpected elimination from Sheriff Tiraspol in the knockout phase of the UEFA Europa Conference League.
 After the club's worst season in the 21st century, Partizan went through a complete squad reconstruction for the 2023–24 season.
 The club signed eleven new players among others (Aleksandar Jovanović, Matheus Saldanha, Ghayas Zahid and Xander Severina).
+In the Europa Conference League qualifiers, they played against Azerbaijani team Sabah in the third round.
+In the first game, Sabah won 2–0, while in the second game, Partizan managed to make up for the deficit from the first game, scoring two goals in regular time, and then secured a place in the play-off round after penalties.
+Partizan was eliminated in the play-off round by the Danish Nordsjælland, after losing both games (0–1 at home and 0–5 away).
+They finished the season in second place in the Serbian SuperLiga, while in the national cup, they reached the semi-finals, where they were defeated by Red Star.